dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1044: Genetic resources are crucial for agricultural innovation.
+### T1044: Genetic diversity from local resources is vital for crop development.

 |Support|
 |---|